 Wisdom Teeth Extraction: How to Prevent Pain and Avoid Complications

 Wisdom teeth, known as third molars, typically emerge between 17 and 25.
-For some, these teeth come in without any issues.
+While some grow in without problems, others can cause issues such as:

 Preparing for Wisdom Teeth Extraction

-- Consult with your Gordon Dentist or Oral Surgeon.
-They will make X-ray films to identify your wisdom teeth’ position and explain the process.
+1. Consult with your Gordon Dentist or Oral Surgeon.
+They will make X-ray films to identify the position of your wisdom teeth and explain the process.

 Depending on your comfort level and the difficulty of the extraction, wisdom teeth extractions are typically performed under local anaesthesia, sedation, or general anaesthesia.